Fossil fuel interests have large, yet often murky, presence at climate talks, AP analysis finds

 The AP analyzed the affiliations of attendees of COP27, reviewing details they offered on their badges.
 Those details were checked against lists of operators and owners of coal mines, oil fields and natural gas plants, as well as manufacturers of carbon-intensive materials like steel and cement.

 Attendees in 2022 included top executives of BP, Shell, Equinor and TotalEnergies.
-The head of the world’s largest oil and gas firm, Saudi Aramco, was at the site on a “sideline” event.
-And al-Jaber, chief of Abu Dhabi National Oil Company, was also there and will be in charge of this year’s climate negotiations.
-The operations and products of those companies and others are huge contributors to climate change.
+The head of the world's largest oil and gas firm, Saudi Aramco, was at the site on a “sideline” event.
+And al-Jaber, chief of Abu Dhabi National Oil Company, was also there and will be in charge of this year's climate negotiations.
+The operations and products of those companies and others are huge contributors to climate change: global oil and gas use alone was responsible for more than half of the world's 40.5 billion tons (36.8 billion metric tons) of greenhouse gas emissions in 2022, according to the International Energy Agency.

 It wasn’t just fossil fuel giants that showed up.